MatthewJDavis/matthewjdavis.github.io/_posts/2021-07-03-msgraph-azure-ad-privilege-roles.md

 ---
-title: Get list of AzureAD in pri
+title: Get list of AzureAD User Principal Names of Global Admins in Azure AD.
-excerpt: Use the Microsoft Graph PowerShell module to get a list of users consuming a particular licence.
+excerpt: Use the Microsoft Graph PowerShell module to get a list of User Principal Names of Global Admins Azure AD role.
-date: 2021-03-17
+date: 2021-07-03
 toc: false
 classes: wide
 categories: